rsalmei/alive-progress/README.md

 That's it!

-In general lines, just retrieve the items, enter the `alive_bar(total)` context manager, and iterate/process normally, calling `bar()` in each iteration.
+In general lines, just retrieve the items, enter the `alive_bar(total)` context manager, and iterate/process as usual, calling `bar()` in each iteration.

 ### Notes